Updated on April 15, 2019

 “If we just stop the child working on a cocoa farm child labor will end up being hidden, or we’ll see the child moving to the rubber farm next door, or to a nearby factory.”

-That’s why UTZ has an approach that combines prevention, monitoring and remediation – going beyond sanctions and forming partnerships with other initiatives to find real solutions.
+That’s why our approach combines prevention, monitoring and remediation – going beyond sanctions and forming partnerships with other initiatives to find real solutions.

 Creating better livelihoods